Skip to content

 # GR00T N1.6 — NVIDIA's humanoid model (3.29B)

-1. Probes hardware (reflex doctor) and picks per-platform tuning (FP16 on Orin, FP8 on Thor, etc.)
+1. Probes hardware (tether doctor) and picks per-platform tuning (FP16 on Orin, FP8 on Thor, etc.)

 2. Downloads the checkpoint from HuggingFace (cached after first run)